Alex Healy (racing driver): Career

 After a successful stint in karting in Ottawa (NCKC), Montreal (SRA) and in the Florida Winter Tour (SRA, 2005–2008) Healy began car racing in the Canadian Touring Car Championship in 2008 in a shared car, a 2003 Honda Civic coupe, in the Touring Car class.
-At the end of the 2008 season, Alex purchased, with help from family and friends, a much faster 2003 Acura RSX from CTCC Super Touring Champions (2008) Krikorian Motorsports, originally built by King Motorsports as a World Speed Challenge car.
-In 2009, Alex moved up to the Super Touring Class.
+At the end of the 2008 season, Healy purchased, with help from family and friends, a much faster 2003 Acura RSX from CTCC Super Touring Champions (2008) Krikorian Motorsports, originally built by King Motorsports as a World Speed Challenge car.
+In 2009, Healy moved up to the Super Touring Class.
 He finished the eight-event season in the RSX with 2 second-place finishes, and earning 7th overall in the Championship.

 Inside Track Motorsports News named Alex Healy, as voted by readers in its annual Readers' Choice Awards, as Up and Coming Canadian Road Racer of the Year for 2009.

-In 2010, Alex signed with Lombardi Racing of Montreal and raced in the Super Touring class in a four-door Honda SI for the first two events at Mosport finishing 7th in both events.
-In June 2010, Alex Healy Racing announced that Alex was parting company with Lombardi on a friendly basis to return to compete in his RSX for the remaining 2010 CTCC events.
+In 2010, Healy signed with Lombardi Racing of Montreal and raced in the Super Touring class in a four-door Honda SI for the first two events at Mosport finishing 7th in both events.
+In June 2010, Alex Healy Racing announced that Healy was parting company with Lombardi on a friendly basis to return to compete in his RSX for the remaining 2010 CTCC events.

 Healy returned to CTCC series in 2011 in his redesigned and upgraded RSX, and completed six of the seven scheduled events.
-Unfortunately, the RSX encountered many mechanical issues throughout the 2011 season, including two transmissions and an engine failure.
+The RSX encountered many mechanical issues throughout the 2011 season, including two transmissions and an engine failure.
 This resulted in a high number of DNFs.
 He finished the series in 8th place overall.